-Summer in North Texas can be brutal – especially for our turfgrass.
+Summer in Texas can be brutal – especially for our turfgrass.
 And with watering restrictions in place for Lubbock residents, maintaining that lush green carpet can be challenging.
 Fortunately, all is not lost.
 You can do many things to help your lawn maintain adequate moisture levels – even in the face of drought.

 Lawn Care Best Practices For Keeping Moisture Levels Up

 Watering Deeply > Watering Frequently

 During periods of intense drought and watering restrictions, you wouldn’t be faulted for thinking any extra water you can give your lawn is a good thing.
 Right?
 No, actually!
 Even if there weren’t watering restrictions, it’s not good to water your lawn every day.
 Doing so trains the grass to grow shallow roots.
 After all, the next dose of water is coming up tomorrow.
 Instead, watering infrequently teaches grass to produce deeper roots and learn to be tough.
 Grass only needs about an inch of water a week.
 In addition to watering infrequently, water deeply.
 This means leaving your sprinkler system or a hose attachment for at least 30 minutes, up to one full hour.
 Doing this once a week will produce greener, more robust grass – even during the hottest and driest part of the year.
 And speaking of sprinklers…

 Think About Upgrading To An In-Ground Sprinkler System